delphes/delphes.github.io/md/workbook/modules.md

 ## Merger

-Merges multiple input arrays into one output array, sums transverse momenta and transverse energies of all input objects
+Merges multiple input arrays into one output array, sums transverse momenta and transverse energies of all input objects.

 - input: